SmileiPIC/Smilei/doc/Sphinx/Overview/synopsis.rst

 It has been successfully tested on various architectures, among which the most recent Intel Cascadelake (CSL) & Fujitsu A64FX (ARM).

+Recently, GPU acceleration has been implemented in SMILEI and allows offloading on Nvidia or AMD GPUs, such as V100, A100 or MI250.
+As of yet, not all features are supported.

 In Smilei, Maxwell’s equations are solved using a Yee mesh, where the electric and magnetic fields are centered following the finite-difference time-domain (FDTD) method or related methods.
 A pseudo-spectral analytical time domain method is